-Stats.
-Implemented: ORS 689.155 Hist.: PB 2-1992, f. & cert. ef.
-3-26-92; BP 1-2010, f. & cert. ef.
-2-8-10
+Hist.: PB 2-1992, f. & cert. ef.

-855-043-0120 [Renumbered to 855-043-0002]

-- (1) The health officer is responsible for the establishment of policies and procedures that include: - (a) Procedures for drug dispensing, storage, security, and accountability; - (b) Maintenance of all drug records required by federal and state law; - (c) Procedures for procurement of drugs. - (2) Dispensing: - (a) A drug may only be dispensed by a practitioner who has been given dispensing privileges by their licensing board or by a Registered - (b) A drug must be dispensed in a container complying with the federal Poison Prevention Packaging Act unless the patient requests a non-complying container;

-- (c) A Registered Nurses may only dispense a drug listed in, or for a condition listed in, the formulary; - (d) Each drug that is dispensed must be labeled with the following information: - (A) Name of patient; - (B) Name of prescriber; - (C) Name, address, and phone number of the clinic; - (D) Date of dispensing; - (E) Name and strength of the drug.
-If the drug does not have a brand name, then the generic name of the drug and the drug manufacturer must be stated; - (F) Directions for use; - (G) Initials of the person dispensing; - (H) Cautionary statements, if any, as required by law; - (I) Manufacturer's expiration date, or an earlier date if preferable, after which the patient should not use the drug. - (e) A drug information fact sheet must accompany each drug dispensed from a county health clinic. - (3) Repackaged Drugs.
-A drug repackaged for dispensing must be in a container meeting USP standards and labeled to identify at a minimum: - (a) Brand name, or generic name and manufacturer; - (b) Strength; - (c) Lot number: - (d) Manufacturer's expiration date or an earlier date if preferable.
-An internal control number which references manufacturer and lot number may be used. - (4) Drug Security, Storage, and Disposal: - (a) In the absence of a dispensing practitioner or a Registered Nurse, drugs must be kept in a locked drug cabinet or drug room which is sufficiently secure to deny access to unauthorized persons.
-Only dispensing practitioners and Registered Nurses may have a key to the drug cabinet or drug room.
-In their absence, the drug cabinet or drug room must remain locked. - (b) All drugs must be stored in areas which will assure proper sanitation, temperature, light, ventilation and moisture control as recommended by the manufacturer. - (c) Drugs which are outdated, damaged, deteriorated, misbranded, or adulterated must be quarantined and physically separated from other drugs until they are destroyed or returned to their sup- - (5) Drug Records; - (a) A dispensing record must be maintained separately from the patient chart and kept for a minimum of three years.
-The record must show, at a minimum, the following: - (A) Name of patient; - (B) Brand name of drug, or generic name and name of manufacturer or distributor:

-- (D) Initials of person dispensing the prescription. - (b) All records of receipt and disposal of drugs must be kept for a minimum of three years; - (c) All records required by these rules or by federal and state law must be readily retrievable and available for inspection by the Board. - (6) Not withstanding any other requirements in this rule, when a drug is dispensed in the practice of an Expedited Partner Therapy treatment protocol, the name of the patient may be omitted from the label, the patient's name may be omitted from the records and a drug may be dispensed to the patient to be given to the patient's partner even if the partner has not been examined by a licensed health care provider acting within their scope of practice.
-Stat.
-Auth.: ORS 689.205 & 689.605 Stats.
-Implemented: ORS 689.155, 689.505 & 676.350 Hist.: PB 2-1992, f. & cert. ef.
 3-26-92; PB 4-1992, f. & cert. ef.
+8-25-92

+(1) Policies and Procedures.
+The health officer shall be held responsible for the following:

+(a) Written policies and procedures for drug dispensing, storage, security, and accountability;

+(b) Maintenance of all drug records required by federal and state law;

+(c) Procedures for procurement of drugs.

+(2) Dispensing:

+(a) Drugs shall be personally dispensed either by the health officer or by a registered nurse;

+(b) Drugs shall be dispensed in containers complying with the federal Poison Prevention Packaging Act unless the patient requests a non-complying container;

+(c) Registered nurses shall only dispense drugs listed in the formulary;

+(d) The health officer or a registered nurse shall label prescription drugs with the following information:

+(B) Name of prescriber;

+(C) Name, address, and phone number of the clinic;

+(D) Date of dispensing;

+(E) Name and strength of the drug.
+If the drug does not have a brand name, then the generic name of the drug and the drug manufacturer must be stated;

+(F) Directions for use;

+(G) Initials of the person dispensing;

+(H) Cautionary statements, if any, as required by law;

+(I) Manufacturer's expiration date, or an earlier date if preferable, after which the patient should not use the drug.

+(e) A drug information fact sheet, as approved by the Board, shall accompany all drugs dispensed from a county health clinic.

+(3) Repackaged Drugs.
+Drugs repackaged for dispensing shall be in a container meeting USP standards and labeled to identify at a minimum:

+(a) Brand name, or generic name and manufacturer;

+(b) Strength;

+(c) Lot number;

+(d) Manufacturer's expiration date, or a earlier date if preferable.
+An internal control number which references manufacturer and lot number may be utilized.

+(4) Drug Security, Storage, and Disposal:

+(a) In the absence of the health officer or of a registered nurse, drugs shall be kept in a locked drug cabinet or drug room which is sufficiently secure to deny access to unauthorized persons.
+Only the health officer and registered nurses shall have a key to the drug cabinet or drug room.
+In their absence, the drug cabinet or drug room shall remain locked;

+(b) All drugs shall be stored in areas which will assure proper sanitation, temperature, light, ventilation and moisture control as required in official compendium (such as the United States Pharmacopeia and National Formulary);

+(c) Drugs which are outdated, damaged, deteriorated, misbranded, or adulterated shall be quarantined and physically separated from other drugs until they are destroyed or returned to their supplier.

+(5) Drug Records;

+(a) A dispensing records shall be maintained separately from the patient chart and kept for a minimum of three years.
+The record shall show, at a minimum, the following:

+(B) Brand name of drug, or generic name and name of manufacturer or distributor;

+(C) Date;

+(D) Initials of person dispensing the prescription.

+(b) All records of receipt and dispersal of drugs shall be kept for a minimum of three years;

+(c) All records required by these rules or by federal and state law shall be readily retrievable and available for inspection by the Board.

+[Publications: Publications referenced are available from the agency.]

+Hist.: PB 2-1992, f. & cert. ef.
+3-26-92; PB 4-1992, f. & cert. ef.
 8-25-92; PB 1-1994, f. & cert. ef.
-2-2-94; BP 1-2010, f. & cert. ef.
-2-8-10; BP 4-2010(Temp), f.
-5-3-10, cert. ef.
-5-4-10 thru 10-30-10; Administrative correction 11-23-10
+2-2-94